luxfi/cdk/README.md

 - [ ] Fill in commands
 - [ ] Make the `lib/ava/remoteExec.ts` sane and extensible.
 Do **NOT** execute commands locally.
 Use the `@kubernetes/client-node` library `exec()` command because we want to execute the commands on the kubernetes node.
 - [ ] Write and expose a _small_ rpc server to expose the NodePort and the blockchain rpc host/port
+- [ ] Implement NetworkPolicy for the deployments/Nodes

 Feel free to execute any commands you'd like and that you discover, there are quite a few.
 We need to be able to execute these commands